Mi-kami/Early-Warning-Food-Price-Monitor-Northeast-Nigeria/notebooks/README.md

 Each notebook is structured according to a specific stage of the data science workflow, including:

-- Project planning and overview
+- 01_Project overview

-- Data collection
+- 02_Data collection and cleaning

-- Data cleaning and preprocessing
+- 03_Data merging and feature engineering

-- Exploratory Data Analysis (EDA)
+- 04_Exploratory Data Analysis (EDA)

-- Feature engineering
+- 05_SARIMA AND SARIMAX

-- Model development
+- 06_XGBoost

-- Model optimization
+- 07_Prophet

-- Final evaluation
+- 08_Model comparison and evaluation

+- Merged notebooks #merged version from NB01 - NB08

+- 09_Documentation and Report ## <-- For non-technical personnels

 Notebooks are sequentially numbered to maintain logical progression and ensure clarity, reproducibility, and collaboration across the team.